-Anaconda is a free distribution of Python packages distributed by Continuum Analytics (https://www.anaconda.com).
-This distribution supports Linux, Windows, and MacOS X operating systems.
+Anaconda is a free distribution of Python packages distributed by Continuum Analytics (www.anaconda.com).
+This distribution supports Linux, Windows, and macOS X operating systems.
 Anaconda, in addition to providing the latest packages released in the Python world, comes bundled with most of the tools you need to set up a Python development environment.

-Indeed, when you install the Anaconda distribution on your system, you can use many tools and applications described in this chapter, without worrying about having to install and manage each separately.
-The basic distribution includes Spyder as the IDE, IPython QtConsole, and Notebook.
+Indeed, when you install the Anaconda distribution on your system, you can use many tools and applications described in this chapter, without worrying about having to install and manage them separately.
+The basic distribution includes Spyder, an IDE used to develop complex Python programs, Jupyter Notebook, a wonderful tool for working interactively with Python in a graphical and orderly way, and Anaconda Navigator, a graphical panel for managing packages and virtual environments.

 The management of the entire Anaconda distribution is performed by an application called conda.
 This is the package manager and the environment manager of the Anaconda distribution and it handles all of the packages and their versions.

-'''

 conda install <package name>

-'''

 One of the most interesting aspects of this distribution is the ability to manage multiple development environments, each with its own version of Python.
-Indeed, when you install Anaconda, the Python version 2.7 is installed by default.
-All installed packages then will refer to that version.
-This is not a problem, because Anaconda offers the possibility to work simultaneously and independently with other Python versions by creating a new environment.
-You can create, for instance, an environment based on Python 3.6.
+With Anaconda, you can work simultaneously and independently with different Python versions at the same time, by creating several virtual environments.
+You can create, for instance, an environment based on Python 3.11 even if the current Python version is still 3.10 in your system.
+To do this, you write the following command via the console:

 '''

-conda create -n py36 python=3.6 anaconda
+conda create -n py311 python=3.11 anaconda

 '''

-This will generate a new Anaconda environment with all the packages related to the Python 3.6 version.
-This installation will not affect in any way the environment built with Python 2.7.
-Once it's installed, you can activate the new environment by entering the following command.
+This will generate a new Anaconda virtual environment with all the packages related to the Python 3.11 version.
+This installation will not affect the Python version installed on your system and won't generate any conflicts.
+When you no longer need the new virtual environment, you can simply uninstall it, leaving the Python system installed on your operating system completely unchanged.
+Once it's installed, you can activate the new environment by entering the following command:

 '''

-source activate py36
+source activate py311

 '''

-On Windows, use this instead:
+On Windows, use this command instead: